cx-language/cx/README.md

 # The C* Programming Language

-C* (pronounced "C star") is a performance-oriented programming language designed to improve programmer productivity.
+C* (pronounced "C star") is a C-based hybrid low-level/high-level programming language focused on runtime performance and developer productivity (in this order of priority).
+The language is simple and unopinionated, supporting imperative, generic, data-oriented, functional, and object-oriented programming.

+Learn more about the language at http://cx-lang.org.

 The project is still in early stages of development: some planned features have not yet been implemented, existing ones are subject to change, and the documentation is scarce.

-Learn more about the language at http://cx-lang.org.

 ## Contributing

-Contributions are welcome and encouraged.
+Contributions are welcome.
 See the GitHub issues and the [Trello board](https://trello.com/b/NIbkM4v2/c) for the project backlog.
 To ask a question or open a discussion, create an issue or join the [C* Discord server](https://discord.gg/hsDbW9p).